 Mount Gahinga Lodge nestles in the shadow of the dramatic Virunga Volcanoes, on the edge of Mgahinga National Park, and is the ideal place to stay for tracking gorillas in Nkuringo.
 Other activities include climbing a volcano, birding or nature walks, or simply taking in one of Africa’s most breathtaking landscapes.

-The Virunga Conservation Area straddles Uganda, Rwanda and Democratic Republic of Congo.
-The big draw at Mgahinga, in Uganda’s southwestern corner, is habituated groups of mountain gorillas.
+Mgahinga Gorilla National Park forms part of the Virunga Conservation Area, straddling Uganda, Rwanda and Democratic Republic of Congo.
+As its name suggests, the park’s big draw are its habituated groups of mountain gorillas.

-Please do not forget that tracking the gorillas through the forest requires patience and stamina.
-Sometimes the trackers find the gorillas within a couple of hours, but it may take up to ten hours of tracking off-trail in thick jungle in order to find them.
+Tracking gorillas through the forests of Virunga requires patience and stamina.
+Sometimes the trackers find the gorillas within a couple of hours, but it can take up to ten hours of tracking off-trail in thick jungle in order to locate them.
 Steep slopes, intense humidity and regular rainfall add to the challenge, but the exhilaration of a close encounter with these magnificent creatures makes it all worthwhile.
-Access is always limited to an hour for the gorillas’ well being.
-For many, seeing a gorilla face-to-face is truly a life-changing experience!
+Access is limited to an hour for the gorillas’ well being.

 - Ideal for viewing: Cape buffalo, African elephant, golden monkey, mountain gorilla, serval